f4exb/sdrangel/plugins/samplesource/remoteinput/readme.md

 <h4>2.4: Date/time</h4>

 This is the current timestamp of the block of data sent from the receiver.
 It is refreshed about every second.
 The plugin tries to take into account the buffer that is used between the data received from the network and the data effectively used by the system however this may not be extremely accurate.
-It is based on the timestamps sent from the SDRdaemon utility at the other hand that does not take into account its own buffers.
+It is based on the timestamps sent from the Remote sink channel at the other hand that does not take into account its own buffers.

 <h3>3: Main buffer R/W pointers gauge</h3>